onchris/GameCentre/Phase2/README.md

       - Play until solved, the scores are calculated from a maximum, bonus points if you win faster
    2. If you chose UltimateTicTacToe game:
-      - Pick a saved game to play, or start a new game.
+      - It starts a new game, or a saved game if you played before and exited without finishing the game.
+The game auto saved when a move is made.
       - Two players needed.
 Each player gets to click one cell and next is the other player's turn.
       - Only cells in blocks with color edges(Red or Green) is active to be